 My first thought was a nested light fixture would need to be used and that it would need to be "shared".
 I thought shared because we have to nest multiple fixtures in a chandelier to create multiple lamp light sources...and they need to be shared for them to render.
 At least that's how I remember it.
 Turns out using a "shared" nested light fixture has a pretty weird outcome when used in a baluster and applied to a railing.

 This time I made a couple changes.
-I remove the "shared" status of the light fixture and reload/rebuilt it all because Revit hates switching between shared and not shared status.
+I removed the "shared" status of the light fixture and reloaded/rebuilt it all because Revit hates switching between shared and not shared status.
 The result is a bit more like what I expected this time.